How To Overcome Shyness At Work: 7 Ideas From Psychology

 Final Words

-That statement holds greater truth for the socially anxious or the shy people.
+If you can’t love yourself, you can’t quite love others.
+Love begins with you.
+That holds greater truth for the socially anxious or the shy people.
 Shy people need more self-love, self-kindness, and self-compassion.

 With time and practice, you can grow these qualities inside you.
 Once that happens, the lonely, abandoned alien inside your shy mind feels right at home.